How to contribute to xpm

 Prerequisites

-xpm is a portable Node.js module; development can be carried out on macOS, GNU/Linux and even Windows (although some npm scripts must be executed in a Git Bash terminal).
+xpm is a portable Node.js project; development can be conducted on macOS, GNU/Linux and Windows (although some npm scripts must be executed within a Git Bash terminal).

 The prerequisites are:

-To ensure compatibility with older node, preferably revert to an older one:
+To ensure compatibility with older node versions, it is preferable to revert to an older one:

 code